-Each of these modules is assessed by means of continuous assessment and/or papers set at the annual examination held in the Trinity term.
+Each of these modules is assessed by means of continuous assessment and/or papers set at the examination session at the end of the semester during which the module is delivered.

-7 In the Junior Sophister year, students take modules providing a total of 60 credits.
+7 In the Junior Sophister year, students take modules providing a total of 60 credits with modules providing 30 credits taken in each teaching term.
 At most 10 credits should be accounted for by modules at the intermediate level (5 credits per term), with the remainder at advanced level.
 In addition to modules in statistics listed in §17 below, students may apply to the course director to take other modules provided by schools in College other than the School of Mathematics.
-Subject to the agreement of both schools concerned and prerequisites, modules with an appropriate mathematical content or significant relation to applications of mathematics, Broad Curriculum or language modules, may also be taken (up to at most 10 credits, 5 per term) subject to agreement.
+Subject to the agreement of both schools concerned and prerequisites, modules with an appropriate mathematical content or significant relation to applications of mathematics may be taken (up to at most 20 credits, 10 per term).
+Modules which are not related to mathematics, Broad Curriculum or language modules, may also be taken (up to at most 10 credits, 5 per term) subject to agreement.

-In the Senior Sophister year, students take modules at the advanced level providing a total of 60 credits, which must include a 10 credit project (module MA4492).
+In the Senior Sophister year, students take modules at the advanced level providing a total of 60 credits, which, in the academic year 2018-19, must include a 10 credit project (module MA4492).
 In addition to modules in statistics listed in §17 below, and subject to the agreement of both schools concerned and prerequisites, students may take modules provided by schools in College other than the School of Mathematics with an appropriate mathematical content or significant relation to applications of mathematics (up to at most 20 credits, 10 per term).
 Projects in the Senior Sophister year (module MA4492) must be approved and undertaken in accordance with regulations established by the School of Mathematics.
 Projects should be completed and submitted three weeks before the end of Hilary term and subject to a subsequent poster presentation held before the end of Hilary term.